Inductive and Coinductive Topological Generation with Church's thesis and the Axiom of Choice: with large set existence axioms and the superuniverse in type theory

 \subsection{Acknowledgments}

-The first author acknowledges very helpful discussions and suggestions with U. Berger, F. Ciraulo, P. Martin-L{\"o}f, G. Sambin and T. Streicher.
-The third author was supported by a grant from the John Templeton Foundation (``A new dawn of intuitionism: mathematical and philosophical advances," ID 60842).
+The first author acknowledges very helpful discussions and suggestions with U. Berger, F. Ciraulo, M. Contente, P. Martin-L{\"o}f, C. Sacerdoti Coen, G. Sambin and T. Streicher.
+The third author was supported by a grant from the John Templeton Foundation (``A new dawn of intuitionism: mathematical and philosophical advances,'' ID 60842).